amelia-bryant/SMII/tutorial_sheets/01_planar_kinematics_ans.md

 ## Question 9

-Points A and B of the 2-m bar slide on the plane surfaces.
+Points A and B of the 2 m bar slide on the plane surfaces.
 Point B is moving to the right at 3 m/s.
 What is the velocity of the midpoint G of the bar?

 <img src = "figs\01_planar_kinematics\Q9.jpg" width="50%"> <br>